Blogs

 wave

-For the Winnipeg Jets, the story has been a different one.
-Connor Hellebuyck, despite his regular season accolades (47 wins, 2.00 GAA), has struggled mightily on the road, getting pulled for the third consecutive game in St. Louis.
-Coach Scott Arniel attributed the loss to team errors and defensive breakdowns, not solely placing blame on his goalie.
-While the Jets' power play did convert twice through goals by Cole Perfetti and Nino Niederreiter, they couldn't overcome their defensive lapses and the Blues' relentless attack.
-The team’s inability to maintain consistency throughout games has been a recurring theme throughout the series.
+Things haven't been so rosy for the Winnipeg Jets.
+Connor Hellebuyck, despite his amazing regular season (47 wins, 2.00 GAA!), has really struggled on the road.
+He got pulled for the third straight game in St. Louis.
+Ouch.
+Coach Scott Arniel didn’t put all the blame on Hellebuyck, saying team errors and defensive breakdowns played a big part.
+While the Jets' power play did manage two goals thanks to Cole Perfetti and Nino Niederreiter, they just couldn't overcome those defensive lapses and the Blues relentless pressure.
+You know how sometimes things just spiral?
+That's kinda how it felt watching the Jets this series; they've lacked consistency throughout the games.

 FAQ